esilver0/CATT/sslstrip-experiment.md

 Replace the part in bold with the file location.

 *See WARNING above before proceeding* \
-Clear any line containg the websites you want to remove.
+Clear any line containing the websites you want to remove.

 Save the changes, then run